radar/guides/ember.md

         route.transitionTo('post', model)
 ```

-The `model` function at the top of this route takes one argument which are the parameters that come in from the router.
-We use the `find` function from `Blorgh.Post` to find our record.
+Unlike the `PostsNewRoute`, we don't need to define a `model` function here.
+The reason for that is because Ember will infer that we want to look up on the `Post` route automatically because our route is defined as `/posts/:post_id/edit`, with the `:post_id` part being how the inferrence is happening.

-The `save` function in this route is the same as it was in `PostsNewRoute`, we just call `save()` on the current model and transition back to the post route.
+The `save` action in this route is the same as it was in `PostsNewRoute`, we just call `save()` on the current model and transition back to the post route.

 We're going to need to edit the `save` function from `Blorgh.Post` to act differently when the object that it's working on has an `id`.
 If we attempt to save this form now, it will just create another post with the title and text from the form.
 Let's fix this up now: